 Publish Globally In No Time

-There are different types of copyright depending on the type of artwork in question and local laws.
-Copyright in general is a legal right granting the creator of an original work exclusive rights to their intellectual property (IP).
+Copyright law is a legal framework that protects original works of authorship, such as books, from unauthorized use.
+Copyright, in general, is a legal right granting the creator of an original work exclusive rights to their intellectual property (IP).
 Rights can include but are not limited to distribution and modification.

 What can be copyrighted?